 The court can order law enforcement within its jurisdiction to protect you and your immediate family members who live with you which may include family members who live reasonably close to your home.

-When is a California Criminal Protective Order Issued?
+Issuance of a Criminal Protective Order

 When the defendant has been charged with a crime and appears in court for the first time, a decision will be made about the California criminal protective order.
 The defendant is then served with a copy of this California criminal protective order and the court electronically transmits the information to law enforcement.